 Structural Vs. Roll-Formed Cantilever

-Structural cantilever is ideal for automated retrieval systems as well because it can be designed much taller than roll-formed rack and carry heavier loads.
-Structural Cantilever can also support a roof or canopy for outdoor applications as well as being more durable for equipment strikes such as forklifts.
+Structural cantilever is ideal for automated retrieval systems as well because it can be designed much taller than roll-formed racking and carry heavier loads.
+Structural cantilever can also support a roof or canopy for outdoor applications as well as being more durable for equipment strikes such as forklifts.

 Double-Sided Vs. Single-Sided Cantilever

 Cantilever racks come as double-sided or single-sided systems.
 Customizations such as a roof, decking, straight vs. pitched arms, or accessories are available, but concerning the actual system structure and use, not much changes.

 Although cantilever rack styles and brands are similar, they are rarely compatible.
 If adding to an existing cantilever system, it is essential to identify the manufacturer.